OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

     - `vmax` (optional): maximum dislocation velocity in m/s.
 A relativistic capping of the velocity is applied if specified.
 Default: none.
     - `Fedge` (optional): friction stress used for edge dislocation component in Pa.
 Default: 0.0.
     - `Fscrew` (optional): friction stress used for screw dislocation component in Pa.
 Default: 0.0.
     - `mobility_field` (optional): path to a file defining field values by which the mobility coefficient will be scaled throughout the simulation volume.
-File format must be the following: the 3 first rows specify the grid size in the 3 directions (Nx, Ny, Nz), and the remaining rows are the grid values (Nx x Ny x Nz values) in C-like index order (last axis index changing fastest).
-If one of the grid dimension is 0 or 1, then the field will be treated as 2D and constant along this dimension.
+File format must be the following: the 3 first rows specify the grid size in the 3 directions (Nx, Ny, Nz), and the remaining rows are the grid values (Nx x Ny x Nz values) in C-like index order (last axis index changing the fastest).
+If one of the grid dimensions is 0 or 1, then the field will be treated as 2D and constant along this dimension.
     - `friction_field` (optional): path to a file defining field values by which the friction stress will be scaled throughout the simulation volume.
-File format is the same of for `mobility_field` parameter.
+File format is the same as for the `mobility_field` parameter.

+* `mobility_law='FCC_0B'`: generic non-planar, linear mobility law for FCC crystals .
+Requires `crystal` to be set to `'fcc'` in the global parameters dictionary.
+In contrast to `FCC_0`, it is modeled after the `BCC_0B` mobility and allows for a climb component of the velocity.
+To allow for climb, option `state["enforce_glide_planes"] = 0` must be specified, otherwise node velocities will be projected back to glide planes.
+Specific mobility parameters:
+    - `Medge` (required): mobility coefficient used for edge dislocation component in 1/(Pa.s)
+    - `Mscrew` (required): mobility coefficient used for screw dislocation component in 1/(Pa.s)
+    - `Mclimb` (required): mobility coefficient used for the climb component in 1/(Pa.s)
+    - `vmax` (optional): maximum dislocation velocity in m/s.
+A relativistic capping of the velocity is applied if specified.
+Default: none.

-* `mobility_law='BCC_0b'`: generic linear mobility law for BCC crystals.
+* `mobility_law='BCC_0B'`: generic linear mobility law for BCC crystals.
 Requires `crystal` to be set to `'bcc'` in the global parameters dictionary.
 The mobility matrix on glissile segments is constructed by summing a contribution from a pencil glide behavior of the screw segment component with a contribution from a planar behavior of the edge segment component.
+By default, no explicit glide planes are defined (non-planar mobility).
+To use and enforce glide planes (planar mobility), option `state["use_glide_planes"] = 1` and `state["enforce_glide_planes"] = 1` must be specified.
 Specific mobility parameters:
     - `Medge` (required): mobility coefficient used for edge dislocation component in 1/(Pa.s)
     - `Mscrew` (required): mobility coefficient used for screw dislocation component in 1/(Pa.s)
     - `Mclimb` (required): mobility coefficient used for the climb component in 1/(Pa.s)